Pepper-Mint747/word-cloud-generator/README.md

 ## Using Make

 ### Building Artifacts
-This will pull down dependencies, run unit tests, and compile a linux, mac and windows binary into ./artifacts.
+This will pull down dependencies, run unit tests, and compile a Linux, mac, and windows binary into ./artifacts.

 `make`